Nasmaemad/rollup-native-modules-boilerplate/README.md

-# Rollup Native Modules Boilerplate
+esc tab# Rollup Native Modules Boilerplate

 A demo app showcasing the use of real JavaScript modules in production&mdash;complete with cross-browser fallbacks for legacy browsers.